 On a more personal level, my experience coaching and captaining competitive athletes and sports teams, combined with a relentless pursuit of my own active lifestyle has translated into a passion for health and well-being, personal and team development, and optimal performance.

 Through a series of serendipitous events, I began a journey of self-exploration that took me on a one-year sabbatical of personal and professional development.
-This year off that I dubbed “a tiny leap” was in many ways the start of my search for meaning and purpose.
+This year off that I dubbed “a tiny leap” was in many ways the start of my search for greater meaning and purpose.
 This kicked off several more years of learning and growth that led me to where I am today: a certified coach with deep experience in technology, team dynamics, personal growth, and professional development.